meceware/meceware.com/docs/fullpage-for-elementor.md

 #### How do I remove anchors from URL?

 If you want to remove the anchors (your-domaion.com/`#anchor`), you can enable [Lock Anchors](#lock-anchors "Lock Anchors") or [Disable Anchors](#disable-anchors "Disable Anchors") option.
 Enabling one of these two options will remove the anchor part from the URL.

+### Why my scroll based animations or events don't work?

+Some of the WordPress plugins or Javascript libraries that depend on scrolling mechanism such as sticky menus, animations etc. might not work if scroll bar is disabled using the plugin.
+Please enable the [Scroll Bar](#scroll-bar "Scroll Bar") option to enable scroll based animations.